gongahkia/personal-wiki/bach1/bq/COR3001-BigQuestions-week2.md

     * Christianity: Christ as the highest pleasure
 5. Religion as objective list theory
 6. Scope topic down so I'm able to discuss it in 30 seconds (60 words).
+7. Add these ideas to final eassy individual google doc

 # Buzzword heaven